 - The heat dissipated by a laser source on a chip might well be more than is convenient.

-It is possible to fabricate hybrid devices where the photonic functions are provided by structures made of III–V semiconductors (with a direct bandgap and electro-optic properties), such as indium phosphide, and these are placed on a silicon chip containing the bulk of the electronic components.
+It is possible to fabricate hybrid devices where the photonic functions are provided by structures made of III–V semiconductors (with a direct band gap of suitable width and electro-optic properties), such as indium phosphide, and these are placed on a silicon chip containing the bulk of the electronic components.
 One class of techniques is based on epitaxial regrowth procedures, which are complicated and often greatly reduce the yield.
 Another approach is to apply a sophisticated bonding process to combine a silicon chip containing waveguides with an indium phosphide chip providing the optical gain .
-Still, all-silicon solutions, arising from the “siliconization of photonics”, would probably be more suitable for widespread application.
+Here, precise alignment between the two chips is required.

 State of Research

 The following paragraphs briefly describe the current state of research concerning basic building blocks of silicon photonics:

 For guiding light in waveguides, silicon is suitable [1, 2].
 There are e.g. rib waveguides with oxide cladding, exhibiting propagation losses of well below 1 dB/cm.
 The transparency range of silicon extends from ≈ 1.1 μm to the far-infrared region.
 The tight mode confinement allows sharp bends without excessive bend losses.
 It also enables the use of nonlinearities for certain functions, e.g. amplification via four-wave mixing.
 Efficient coupling to single-mode fibers, having much larger effective mode areas, is possible with nanotapers .

 Laser Sources and Amplifiers